DivineOmega/ThisIsHowIRole/README.md

 ### Database connection configuration

+If you're using Laravel, TIHIR will automatically use the database you've configured.
+We'll also use Eloquent to communicate with your database.

-Now you need to set some environmental variables to point TIHIR towards your database.
+Otherwise, you need to set some environmental variables to point TIHIR towards your database.
 Something similar to the following will do the trick.
 If you're using a framework that supports it, you can put this in your `.env` file.
 If not, you can use PHP's built in `putenv` function.